cmu-sei/redemption/doc/test.md

  * repairable (true|false)

-Whether we believe the Redemption tool should repair the code (true) or not.
+Whether we believe the Redemption tool should repair the code, regardless of whether the alert is true or a false positive.

+ * is-false-positive (true|false)

+This flag indicates if the Redemption tool determined that an alert is a false positive and thus warrants no repair.
+We expect this flag to be false if Redemption provided a repair, or provided no repair for other reasons.
+Ideally this flag correlates with the alert actually being a false positive (even though we are more interested in repairing false positives than identifying them.)

  * satisfactory (true|wontfix|false)